-- Indoor Shoes - o Runners with non-marking soles that are appropriate for running and active play - Outdoor Shoes - Must be suitable for outside and playground activities
+- Indoor Shoes clean runners with non-marking soles that are appropriate for running and active play - Outdoor Shoes must be suitable for outside and playground activities

-School T-shirts Sales:
+School T-shirt Sales:

-T-shirts and tank tops are available for purchase at the office starting on Monday, September 9th, for a cost of \$8.00-12.00.
-Specialty items (sweatshirts, baseball tee, athletic shirts and Grade 5 Grad hoodies) will be available for order later in the fall.
+Raptor Wear T-shirts and tank tops are available for cash purchase at the office starting on the first Monday after school opens.
+Special-order items (baseball shirts, athletic shirts, pink shirts, sweatshirts, and Grade 5 hoodies) will be available for order later in the Fall.